zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 157] (#msdiv157) {#msdiv157 .ref .msdiv} (18-38)

 [APZ 157.1] (#apz157 .1) {#apz157 .1 .ref .apz} "Uninteracted in sounds
-Like the Lion” is the Beast Beast Lion who was not in the Sounds NhuWas not frightened, not afraid, would not run away,
+Like the Lion" is the Beast Beast Lion who was not in the Sounds NhuWas not frightened, not afraid, would not run away,

-[APZ 157.2] (#apz157 .2) {#apz157 .2 .ref .apz} "Like the stainless air in the net”
+[APZ 157.2] (#apz157 .2) {#apz157 .2 .ref .apz} "Like the stainless air in the net"
-The air in the air is oriental, the air is the western air, the northern air, the southern Air, Duct Air, Duct Free Air, Cold Air, Fluid Air, Slightly Air, The great air, the party air, the air of the vigil, is the air of the vigil. “net” is the thread tells the net.
+The air in the air is oriental, the air is the western air, the northern air, the southern Air, Duct Air, Duct Free Air, Cold Air, Fluid Air, Slightly Air, The great air, the party air, the air of the vigil, is the air of the vigil. "net" is the thread tells the net.
 If the air is not in the net, and does not know, These two nets that are the craving network and the optical network (motherhood is the net) (Should be used (2-6) 1 (ii) (iii) of the Buddha on that soil